lucasnye/team_1_sample/README.md

 # ▶️ Usage

-Add your API keys to a .env file:
+Add your API keys to a .env file(given an example in .env.example of self_evaluation folder):

 GENAI_API_KEY=your_key_here